normal-dev/stdlibs/README.md

 go run . --no-client
 ```

-You should now be able open the browser and see some interface at
+You should now be able open the browser and see some user interface at
 `http://localhost:5173`.
 Note: It's expected to receive the following
-error:
+error at this point:

 > invalid argument to Int63n

 That's because they are no contributions in your database.
 To add them, follow
-the "contributions" section.
+the next section.

 ### Contributions

 Every technology (Go, Node.js, etc.) has a Dockerfile named
 `Dockerfile.contribs`.
 These are used to build production container.
 While it's
 possible to use them for development as well, the recommended way is to use
 local compiler.
-Each contribution is written into your MongoDB database.
+Each contribution is written into the MongoDB database.

+The following sections explain how to build contributions for each
+technology.

 #### Go